Beastrock/two-get_online_friends_scripts-for-vk/README.md

         def get_online_friends_list(all_friends_info):
             return [friend for friend in all_friends_info if friend["online"] == 1]

 Comparing with first way, second allows *to order friends list by name* with `order="name"` parameter, which is more convenient for me than  `"random"` and `"hints"` type of order in first way method.
 However, *it has additional online-checking function* and *longer code length*.
-Also, as it is written in vk.API documentation *it works slower* then the other order types.
+Also, as it is written in vk.API documentation *it works slower* and comparing by help of "TimeIt" then the other order types.
 According to analyzing, it was choosen to write it in a first way.